-During the first quarter of 2020, the results of the Company's test for impairment of goodwill and the other negative market indicators described in Note 7 "Goodwill" were a triggering event that indicated that its long-lived assets, including property, plant and equipment, operating right-of-use assets and intangible assets, were possibly impaired.
-Therefore, the Company performed a recoverability test and the results indicated that long-lived assets associated with three reporting units were not recoverable.
-Further, the estimated fair value of these assets was determined to be below their carrying value.
-As a result, the Company recognized \$90 million of impairments of long-lived assets for the quarter ended March 31, 2020 and the year ended December 31, 2020, which were included in impairment charges in the consolidated statements of operations.
-A tax benefit of \$4 million was also recognized related to the long-lived asset impairments.
-No triggering events were identified subsequently in 2020 to indicate that the remaining carrying value of long-lived assets were not recoverable.
+During the first quarter of 2020, the results of the Company's test for impairment of goodwill and the other negative market indicators described in Note 7 "Goodwill" were a triggering event that indicated that its long-lived assets, including property, plant and equipment, operating ROU assets and intangible assets, were possibly impaired.
+As a result, for the quarter ended March 31, 2020 and the year ended December 31, 2020, the Company recognized \$62 million and \$22 million of impairment for intangible assets in the U.S. and International reporting segments, respectively.
+Such impairment was included in impairment and other charges in the consolidated statements of operations.